Blood Bank increases capacity, extends hours to maintain supply - Delaware State News

 The blood bank has increased capacity, extended hours and opened extra days at donor centers in Dover and Newark, as well as Chadds Ford, Pa. and Salisbury, Md.

-The extra push comes following the closure of schools, businesses and religious institutions, as around 40% of the blood supply comes from drives organized by community groups, Christopher Hillyer, president and CEO of Blood Bank of Delmarva, said in a prepared statement.
+The extra push comes following the closure of schools, businesses and religious institutions, as around 40 percent of the blood supply comes from drives organized by community groups, Christopher Hillyer, president and CEO of Blood Bank of Delmarva, said in a prepared statement.

 Blood donations — which includes blood, plasma and platelets — go to patients in treatment for cancer, burns and trauma, as well as newborn babies and their mothers.
 Hospitals tend to keep a seven-day supply on hand, and blood is perishable, Tony Prado, a spokesman, said in a previous interview.